Updated Apr 04, 2019

 This innovation intends to benefit both learners and educators alike in a wide variety of contexts such as rural schools, refugee camps, orphanages, non-formal school systems, and prison systems.

-Learning Equality is committed to enabling every person in the world to realize their right to a quality education, by supporting the creation, adaptation and distribution of open educational resources, and creating supportive tools for innovative pedagogy.
+Learning Equality is committed to enabling every person in the world to realize their right to a quality education by building technology and tools with a primary emphasis on being usable and effective in some of the most resource-constrained contexts on earth, through supporting the creation, adaptation and distribution of open educational resources, and creating supportive tools for innovative pedagogy.

 1. Kolibri, an offline, lightweight distributed application that Learners, Coaches and Administrators use to interact with content.
 For educators, it supports differentiated instruction with the ability to group students together and assign groups of students exams and specific sets of content.